I’m starting the New Year with a recipe for Carrot Dill Soup. It’s light, gluten free and substitute oil for butter to make it dairy-free.

 The holidays are over and it’s been hectic from Thanksgiving through this week with the shopping, cooking, wrapping presents, cooking, decorating the house, cooking and more cooking and finally pulling everything back together again.
 It was our first Christmas with my parent’s staying home in Rochester.
 We managed better (emotionally) than I expected, but we missed them.

 The decorations always come down right after Christmas.
 I follow my mother’s rule – never bring in the New Year with last year’s Christmas tree.
-We used to have a contest years ago with our neighbors across the street (we have both since moved, but they eventually went to a fake tree – no contest there).
+We used to have a contest years ago with our neighbors across the street.
 The first one who got the tree down on 12/26 threw it on the other’s lawn.
 One year my next door neighbor asked if there was a problem between us, she had seen Eric throw our tree on the Babbitt’s lawn!

 Company is gone, laundry is caught up and I’ve begun to get ready for 2016.
 I cleared out all the 2015 financial files and set them up for 2016 and did the 2016 budget.
 The tax file is set up and awaiting all those forms and schedules that will arrive in the mail shortly.
 Ugh!!!